Dead Neck Sampson's Island

-We may be the Barnstable Clean Water Coalition now, but up until spring 2017 this organization was known as Three Bays Preservation, Inc. with a mission to preserve, maintain and protect the 12,541-acre watershed that encompassed North, West and Cotuit Bays.
-It may be interesting to remember how we’ve evolved and maintained our relevance through the years.
+We may be the Barnstable Clean Water Coalition now, but up until spring 2017, this organization was known as Three Bays Preservation, Inc. with a mission to preserve, maintain and protect the 12,541-acre watershed that encompasses North, West and Cotuit Bays.
+Here is how Three Bays Preservation came to be.

-- Do not disturb any of the vegetation growing on the island.
-The plants have deep roots that help to stabilize the sand and prevent a lot of erosion.
+- Please stay off the dunes and do not disturb island vegetation.
+Many island plants have deep roots that stabilize the sand and prevent erosion.

-- Pets of any kind are not allowed anywhere on the island.
-Please leave your dogs at home.
-If they have to stay on the boat it will only be a frustrating experience for everyone involved, including the dogs.
+- Pets are not allowed on the island.
+Please leave your dogs on the boat or at home.

 - Open fires are not permitted.
-If you use charcoal in your grills, take the charcoal with you and do not bury it in the sand.
-It can remain hot for a long time after you bury it and unsuspecting children can get burned if they happen to dig it up.
+If you use a grill, please take the charcoal with you and do not bury it in the sand.

-If you pack it in, please pack it out.
-Take only pictures, leave only footprints.
+- If you pack it in, please pack it out.

 The History of Dead Neck Island